CassieMarie0728/my-awesomeness/README.md

 - [0x7c13/Notepads](https://github.com/0x7c13/Notepads) - A modern, lightweight text editor with a minimalist design.
 - [MediaBrowser/Emby](https://github.com/MediaBrowser/Emby) - Emby Server is a personal media server with apps on just about every device.
-- [POPWorldMedia/POPForums](https://github.com/POPWorldMedia/POPForums) - A forum application running on ASP.NET Core, available in six languages.
+- [POPWorldMedia/POPForums](https://github.com/POPWorldMedia/POPForums) - A forum application running on ASP.NET Core, available in seven languages.
 - [PhilipMur/Auto-Webpage-Login-Password-by-force](https://github.com/PhilipMur/Auto-Webpage-Login-Password-by-force) - A simple C# GUI interface that will allow Automatic login to a web page and can brute force the passwords on most web pages.
 - [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!
 - [REVENGE977/Revenge-Ransomeware](https://github.com/REVENGE977/Revenge-Ransomeware) - a vigenere algorithm encrypt ransomeware created by me :p, for education purpose.